 I look forward to spending the day exploring how to maximize the instructional potential of your small group by dramatically increasing the effectiveness of those groups.
 You will learn to create a more flexible instructional framework designed to meet the varied learning needs of your students in small settings.
 New understandings about guided reading have afforded us an opportunity to elevate how we look at literacy in the future if we are willing to heed the call!

 I look forward to meeting you at the seminar!

 P.S.
-You will receive an extensive reading instruction resource handbook filled with numerous ideas and valuable, practical strategies for making more effective use of guided reading and other small group options to help all of your students achieve dramatic gains in reading.
+You will receive an extensive reading instruction digital resource handbook filled with numerous ideas and valuable, practical strategies for making more effective use of guided reading and other small group options to help all of your students achieve dramatic gains in reading.

 Who Should Attend

 Educators serving grades 1-5: Classroom Teachers, Reading Specialists, Literacy Coaches, Special Education Staff, Title I Staff, and Administrators.

 Special Benefits of Attending

 You'll Receive an Extensive Reading Instruction Digital Resource Handbook

 Each participant will receive digital resource handbook to help you immediately implement the strategies you learn from the seminar into your literacy program.
 The handbook includes:

 - Tips, tools, strategies, and procedures for creating instructional experiences that will maximize the instructional power of your small groups